dhruvil009/Game-of-Life/README.md

 # Game-of-Life
-The implementation for Conway's Game of Life in Lua, Rust and Scala
+The implementation for Conway's Game of Life